-- Cytotoxic medicines leave the body through urine and stool, but they can also be present in other body fluids such as blood, vomit, semen, and vaginal fluids.
+- Reactivation of the hepatitis B virus if you have ever been exposed to the virus.
+This can affect your liver function and cause liver failure and be life-threatening. - Cytotoxic medicines leave the body through urine and stool, but they can also be present in other body fluids such as blood, vomit, semen, and vaginal fluids.
 Take precautions to prevent others from coming in contact with your medicine or your body fluids.
 Follow safety precautions during your treatment and for as long as directed by your health care provider after your treatment.
-If you take a cytotoxic pill each day, follow these precautions every day. - Talk to your doctor before receiving any vaccinations during your treatment.
-Some vaccinations are not recommended while receiving carboplatin.
+If you take a cytotoxic pill each day, follow these precautions every day. - This medicine contains sorbitol, a source of fructose.
+Talk to your doctor if you have hereditary fructose intolerance (HFI) and cannot break down fructose.